-Firefox will display a lock icon with red strike-through in the address bar when a login page you’re viewing does not have a secure connection.
-This is to inform you that if you enter your password it could be stolen by eavesdroppers and attackers.
+Firefox will display a lock icon with red strike-through in the address bar, when a login page you’re viewing does not have a secure connection.
+If you enter a password on such a page, eavesdroppers or attackers could steal it.

 What can I do if a login page is insecure?

-If a login page for your favorite site is insecure, you can try and see if a secure version of the page exists by typing https:// before the url in the location bar.
-You can also try to contact the web administrator for the site and ask them to secure their connection.
+If the login page is insecure, check if a secure version exists by adding https:// in front of the website address.
+You can also contact the website administrator and ask them to secure the connection.

 About insecure pages

-Pages that need to transmit private information, such as credit cards, personal information and passwords, need to have a secure connection to help prevent attackers from stealing your information.
-(Tip: A secure connection will have "HTTPS" in the address bar, along with a green lock icon.)
+Pages that need to transmit private information (such as credit cards, personal information and passwords) need to have a secure connection to help prevent attackers from stealing your information.